 Ms. Mack stated the most charming feature of Al Fresco is that it is open air and open light.
 She would like to see the light coming through perhaps through a green roof.
 Mr. Carro did not disagree; however, the entrance would be open air with four palm trees, and at least three sides would be open air with natural light.
 Mr. Sallis stated there were two cupolas on the roof to allow for good airflow and light which were designed to create interest in the structure.
 Chairman Ritz agreed this was a better approach for the roof, and Mr. Monk also liked the design which gives reprieve in the hot and cold temperatures.
 Adding the retail was important since he felt it would become a hub of activity.
 Ms. Murphy understood the importance of tenant turnover and thought the design was a great idea to help retain the businesses there.
-Mr. Larson stated it reminded him of the old warehouse district and appreciated the conditional use, and Ms. Statler explained it would not.
+Mr. Larson stated it reminded him of the old warehouse district and appreciated the effort in design changes.
+Mr. Grundhoefer asked if approved, would the design go to Council before the conditional use, and Ms. Statler explained it would not.
 Mr. Grundhoefer made a motion to approve the aesthetic design, seconded by Mr. Larson, and it carried unanimously.